Answer:

 Just imagine this scenario: It’s raining.
 You’re wearing a hood to keep your head dry.
 Walking side by side with you is a friend trying to hold a conversation.
 You may have trouble understanding them just because of the noise isolation the hoodie provides.
 So when manufacturers set their mind to maximizing noise isolation, they can achieve masterful results.

-Construction workers use bulky earmuffs that are designed to maximize noise isolation.
+Construction workers use hefty earmuffs that are designed to maximize noise isolation.

 The upside of passive noise canceling is that it’s cheaper.
 It also doesn’t impede audio quality and can even outperform poor-quality ANC, especially when it comes to blocking out the mids and highs.